wfjm/w11/doc/w11a_known_differences.md

   - https://minnie.tuhs.org/pipermail/tuhs/2006-October/002695.html
   - https://minnie.tuhs.org/pipermail/tuhs/2006-October/002702.html

-  In the w11a the `SPL` has 11/70 semantics in kernel mode, thus next no traps or interrupts, but in supervisor and user mode `SPL` really acts as `NOOP`, so traps and interrupts are taken as for all other instructions.
+  In the w11a the `SPL` has 11/70 semantics in kernel mode, thus no traps or interrupts, but in supervisor and user mode `SPL` really acts as `NOOP`, so traps and interrupts are taken as for all other instructions.
   **--> The w11a isn't bug compatible with the 11/70.**
-- A 'red stack violation' looses PSW, a 0 is pushed in stack.
+- A 'red stack violation' loses PSW, a 0 is pushed onto the stack.
 - The 'instruction complete flag' in `SSR0` is not implemented, it is permanently '0', `SSR2` will not record vector addresses in case of a vector fetch fault.
 Recovery of vector fetch faults is therefore not